Understanding What Your Qualification Equates to

 • RRQ – Register of Regulated Qualifications

 Previously QCA accredited qualifications and approved awarding organisations.
 Qualifications run by these awarding organisations were also on the NQF.
-The QCF has now taken over from the NQF and is the government framework for recognising qualifications.
+The QCF took over from the NQF which was withdrawn 2017 and is now run centrally by the government framework for recognising qualifications.
 The QCDA is the government framework for reforming qualifications and OFQUAL regulates examinations and assessment.
 Accredited organisation qualifications are registered on the RRQ which was previously known as the NDAQ.

 • Award = 1-12 credits